 In Just One Month, Acronis’ New Cryptojacking Blocker Delivers Great Results

-One month after the release of the Acronis True Image 2019 Cyber Protection update, we’ve already gotten some interesting findings and amazing results to share from our update to our Acronis Active Protection defensive technologies.
-One of the major features added as part of the Cyber Protection update was the ability to detect and stop potential cryptomining malware in Windows systems, safeguarding the machines resources, performance and potential hardware of Acronis True Image users.
+One month after the release of the Cyber Protection Update to Acronis True Image, we’ve already gotten some interesting findings and amazing results to share from our update to our Acronis Active Protection defensive technologies.
+One of the major features added as part of the Cyber Protection Update was the ability to detect and stop potential cryptomining malware in Windows systems, safeguarding the machine's resources, performance and potential hardware of Acronis True Image users.